Glossary Of Terms

 Motor Coordination: The ability to use your body parts such as arms and legs to complete movements in a coordinated way.

-Motor Planning: The ability to conceive of, organize, sequence and carry out an unfamiliar and complex body movement in a coordinated manner.
+Motor Planning: It’s the ability to conceive of, organize, sequence and carry out an unfamiliar and complex body movement in a coordinated manner.

 Object permanence: This is the understanding that objects or people still exist even when we can’t see them.
 Understanding this concept is an important cognitive milestone.
 To review the specific stages of object permanence, check out the Wikipedia page